wntrblm/Speak_to_Me/user_guide/docs/build.md

 Please **read all instructions** thoroughly before starting.
 If you have questions or run into trouble please reach out to us on [discord] or drop us an email at support@winterbloom.com.

-If you purchased the surface mount kit, head over to the [surface mount kit build guide](/surface-mount-build) before going through this one.

 This kit is a beginner-level kit, but it does have a few tricky parts.
 If it's your first time soldering we recommend reading through [Adafruit's guide to excellent soldering](https://learn.adafruit.com/adafruit-guide-excellent-soldering) and practicing a little before jumping in.

 This build takes around **two hours** to complete.